BinanceAPItest/Delivery_Contract_API/source/index.html.md

 ## How to manage a local order book correctly
-1. Open a stream to **wss://fstream.binance.com/stream?streams=btcusdt@depth**.
+1. Open a stream to **wss://stream.binancefuture.com/stream?streams=btcusdt@depth**.
 2. Buffer the events you receive from the stream.
 For same price, latest received update covers the previous one.
-3. Get a depth snapshot from **https://fapi.binance.com/fapi/v1/depth?symbol=BTCUSDT&limit=1000** .
+3. Get a depth snapshot from **https://testnet.binancefuture.com/fapi/v1/depth?symbol=BTCUSDT&limit=1000** .
-4. Drop any event where `u` is < `lastUpdateId` in the snapshot.
+4. Drop any event where `u` is < `lastUpdateId` in the snapshot
 5. The first processed event should have `U` <= `lastUpdateId` **AND** `u` >= `lastUpdateId`
 6. While listening to the stream, each new event's `pu` should be equal to the previous event's `u`, otherwise initialize the process from step 3.
-7. The data in each event is the **absolute** quantity for a price level.
+7. The data in each event is the **absolute** quantity for a price level
-8. If the quantity is 0, **remove** the price level.
+8. If the quantity is 0, **remove** the price level
 9. Receiving an event that removes a price level that is not in your local order book can happen and is normal.